By: Aaron Boatin on February 3rd, 2021

-But one easy way to clean up a culture of absenteeism, create a fair system that protects employees and employers and a clear process to reduce potential abuse, is by partnering with an employee call off service.
+But one easy way to clean up a culture of absenteeism, create a fair system that protects employees and employers and a clear process to reduce potential abuse, is by partnering with an employee call-off hotline service.

-When an employee decides they need to call in sick, they’re asked to call a number.
+When an employee decides they need to call in sick, they’re asked to call an absence line.
 They’ll connect to a live operator who will take their information including their general health situation and how long they expect to be out.

-This employee call off service has some useful advantages for organizations of any size.
+An employee call-off hotline service has some useful advantages for organizations of any size.

-Companies with multiple locations, multiple shifts or multiple managers may face challenges keeping track of everyone.
+Companies with multiple locations, multiple shifts or multiple managers may face challenges keeping track of everyone's absence or tardy.
 Not everyone will have access to their own computer either, and manual time cards also may have a high potential for fraud/abuse.
-But a third-party service provider can record and log every call, and can provide regular reports of attendance by individuals, departments or company-wide.
+But a third-party service provider can record and log every call, and can provide regular reports of attendance by individuals, departments, or company-wide.